gavinhoward/bc/manuals/development.md

 #### `status.h`

-This header has a few things:

-* Compiler-specific fixes.
-* Platform-specific fixes.
-* A list of possible errors that internal `bc` code can use.
+This header has a list of possible errors that internal `bc` code can use.
+It also some compiler-specific and platform-specific fixes.

 There is no code associated with this header.